mathsclub-iiserk/mathsclub-iiserk.github.io/talks/_posts/2023-11-09-Riemann-Integral-and-Triangular-Partitions.md

 {% include image.html
     url="posters/2023-11-09-reimann-integral.png"
     width="600px"
-    caption="Poster for the event, designed by Abhisruta Maityi."
+    caption="Poster for the event, designed by Abhisruta Maity."
 %}

 ## The World of Triangular Partitions